 Problem Possible Cause Solution Large CV Inaccurate pipetting.
 Check pipettes.
-High background Concentration of detector too high.
-Use recommended dilution factor.
-Plate is insufficiently washed.
+High background Plate is insufficiently washed.
 Review the manual for proper wash.
 If using a plate washer, check that all ports are unobstructed.
+Contaminated wash buffer.
+Make fresh wash buffer.
 Low sensitivity Improper storage of the ELISA kit.
 All the reagents should be stored according to the instructions.
-Stop solution not added.
+Stop solution no added.
 Stop solution should be added to each well before measurement.